Topics Discussed in This Blog

 Loan forbearance and loan deferment are two different options that homeowners who are facing hardship can consider, but there are significant differences between the two.
 As outlined above, during a mortgage loan forbearance, payments are due in full when the forbearance period ends unless another payment option is agreed to with your loan servicer.
 Typically, a forbearance period will not exceed 12 months at a time and interest will continue to accrue during the temporary forbearance period.

-mortgage loan deferment is the delaying of payments for a defined period of time due to extenuating circumstances and is often used as a final step to avoid foreclosure.
+A mortgage loan deferment is the delaying of payments for a defined period of time due to extenuating circumstances and is often used as a final step to avoid foreclosure.
 Deferment options are not available from all servicers, can be more difficult to qualify for and may require more detailed documentation during the deferment evaluation process.
 During a loan deferment, a borrower delays their mortgage payments, including principal and interest, to a later date.
 The loan balance will be due on either the mortgage maturity date, the pay-off date or upon the sale of the property – whichever option comes first.

 The length of the loan term and the payment schedule will remain the same, but the deferment period may vary based on deferment type.
 Each loan servicer may have multiple deferment types and since these vary from servicer to servicer, homeowners will need to contact their specific servicer to review the options available to them.
 Additionally, a deferment period can last up to a few years and during the deferment period, interest on the mortgage loan will not accrue.
 Similar to a forbearance, servicers may not approve all deferment requests and they can be more difficult to qualify for.